sarendis56/JailDAM_Updated/README.md

-# JailDAM
-JailDAM: Jailbreak Detection with Adaptive Memory for Vision-Language Model
+# JailDAM: Jailbreak Detection with Adaptive Memory for Vision-Language Model